Tehmina Arora - Senior Fellow, South and Southeast Asia Action Team

 Nilay Saiya is an assistant professor of political science and Director of International Studies at the State University of New York, Brockport.
 His research concerns religion and global politics, international security, and American foreign policy.
 His scholarship has appeared or is forthcoming in several academic journals including Conflict Management and Peace Science, International Politics, Political Research Quarterly, Social Science Computer Review, and Terrorism and Political Violence.
 Nilay is currently working on a project examining the relationship between religious repression and terrorism.
 In 2016, he directed the State University of New York’s Muslim Voices Project—an initiative aimed at opening up dialogue between Muslim intellectuals and activists and the community at large.
 He earned his Ph.D. from the University of Notre Dame in 2013.

-William Saunders - Senior Fellow, United States Action Team
+William Saunders - Senior Fellow, international religious freedom policy action team

-William L. Saunders, Jr. is a Senior Fellow at the Religious Freedom Institute.
-His expertise centers on issues of religious liberty, life, and bioethics.
-He is Of Counsel with Americans United for Life, Chairman of the Religious Liberties Practice Group of the Federalist Society, and Visiting Scholar with the Leo Initiative at Catholic University.
+William Saunders is Law Fellow and Director of the program in human rights of the Institute for Human Ecology, and Co-Director of the center for Religious Liberty at the Columbus School of Law at the Catholic University of America.
+His expertise centers on issues of religious liberty, human rights, life, and bioethics.
+He is Senior Counsel at Americans United for Life and Chairman for Religious Liberty at the Federalist Society.
 A member of the bar of the Supreme Court and Federal Bar of the D.C. circuit, he has authored numerous legal briefs in state, federal, foreign, and international courts.
-He is a graduate of Harvard Law School and of the University of North Carolina.
+He is a graduate of Harvard Law School and the University of North Carolina.